junrui-liu/cs162/src/syllabus.md

 More deeply, you'll learn powerful tools used by language designers and theorists to ensure the *correctness* of languages and programs written in them.
 In a world increasingly flooded with AI-generated slop, this course will sharpen your ability to separate signal from noise and build *provably unhackable* software, making you irreplaceable in the "AI future".

 All this is grounded in hands-on projects.
-Throughout the quarter, you'll design and implement a simple but powerful language that unifies seemingly disjoint paradigms and previews next-generation language features.
+Throughout the session, you'll design and implement a simple but powerful language that unifies seemingly disjoint paradigms and previews next-generation language features.

 ## Learning outcomes